Advanced WYSIWYG editor

 Formatting choices for pasting from Microsoft Word

-You can choose to retain or clear formatting when pasting content from Microsoft Word, including elements like lists, tables, indentations, and fonts.
+When pasting content from Microsoft Word, you can retain or clear formatting, including elements like lists, tables, indentations, and fonts.

 1. Click Paste with formatting to retain the content’s format from Microsoft Word.